mre/endler.dev/content/2020/review/index.md

 A while ago, I read an article titled ["What Happened In The 2010s"](https://avc.com/2019/12/what-happened-in-the-2010s/) by Fred Wilson.
 The post highlights key changes in technology and business during the last ten years.
-This inspired me to think about a much smaller topic: _What Happened To Programming In The 2010s?_
+This inspired me to think about a much more narrow topic: _What Happened To Programming In The 2010s?_

 {% info() %}